jackaudio/new-session-manager/README.md

 ## Build
 The build system is meson.

 This repository builds `nsmd` and `jackpatch`.
-Dependencies are jack2 and liblo, the OSC library.
-If your system has FLTK installed (detected by the first step below) meson will enable building of `nsm-proxy` and legacy GUI `new-session-manager` as well.
+Dependencies are `JACK Audio Connection Kit` and `liblo`, the OSC library.
+If your system has `FLTK` installed (detected by the first step below) meson will enable building of `nsm-proxy` and legacy GUI `new-session-manager` as well.

 ```
 meson build --prefix=/usr